Meme1079/PsychWiki/PsychWiki_Source/Tweens and Timers.md

 - `duration` - How much time it will take for the tween to end
 - `ease` - The easing of the tween, Example: `'linear', 'cubeOut'` for more examples go to the link on top

-Example: `doTweenX('bfScaleTweenX', 'boyfriend.scale', 1.5, 1, 'elasticInOut')` This tween boyfriend scale to `1.5`
+Example: `doTweenX('bfScaleTweenX', 'boyfriend.scale', 1.5, 1, 'elasticInOut')` This will tween boyfriend scale to `1.5`

 ### doTweenY(tag:String, vars:String, value:Dynamic, duration:Float, ease:String)
 It changes the Object's Y value with a tween, Works exactly like doTweenX